rethinkdb/rethinkdb/NOTES.md

 ### Windows support ###

-RethinkDB has been available for Windows since version 2.3.0.
-With RethinkDB 2.3.3, we are dropping the "beta" label from the Windows port.
-We now offer the same level of support for RethinkDB on Windows as for Linux and OS X, including full [commercial support][comm-support].
+RethinkDB 2.3.0 was the first version to include native Windows compatibility.
+In RethinkDB 2.3.3, the Windows port is ready to emerge from "beta" testing.
+We now officially support RethinkDB on the Windows platform alongside our existing support for Linux and Mac OS X. We're also extending our [commercial support][comm-support] services to include RethinkDB on Windows.

-Please note: while we consider RethinkDB for Windows as stable, there are a few [remaining limitations][windows-tag].
-The Windows port also hasn't received as much performance tuning as the Linux and OS X releases yet.
+Although RethinkDB is now stable on Windows, there are still a few [remaining limitations][windows-tag] that we are actively working to address.
+We also haven't yet carried out as much performance tuning on the Windows port as we have on the Linux and OS X releases.

 [comm-support]: https://rethinkdb.com/services/
 [windows-tag]: https://github.com/rethinkdb/rethinkdb/issues?q=is%3Aopen+is%3Aissue+label%3Awindows